:blur(10))

 Passenger + Flight Info

 Fort McMurray International Airport announced expanded flight frequency to Edmonton, Calgary, and Toronto in January.
+This shows in the 23% YoY increase in aircraft movements whereas Jan 2025 saw a 36% YoY decrease.
 Quick and efficient connections across Canada and around the world.

 Total passengers